americoleonardo/americoleonardo/README.md

 ### Hello everyone 👋

-I started my IT career in 2009 supporting small companies with windows server.
-This job I was service desk Level 2 support analyst.
-From next years I specialized in different areas of modern software development.
+I started my IT career in 2009 supporting small companies with windows server as a support analyst.
+Over the years I was in different areas delivering modern software development using the most known technologies and methodologies for reliable systems for payment companies.

-On the present, I work as a Software Architect at Sensedia.
-Here my main goal is to deliver event-driven software solutions using microservices in large scale environments, with a focus on online payment companies.

-My main goal is to deliver event-oriented software solutions with microservices in large scale environments, architecture and APIs focused on online payment companies.
+Actually, I`m Lead Architect at ADP.
+My primary goal is to deliver software solutions that adhere to the best practices of cloud-native applications and lead various teams to achieve project objectives.

 On [Linkedin](https://www.linkedin.com/in/americoleonardo/) and [Medium](https://leonardoamerico.medium.com/), I like to share some experiences about some projects and laboratories.